How to become

 Work

-You could work in an antiques shop as an assistant to learn on the job.
+You can work in an antiques shop as an assistant and learn on the job.

-You could also start in a salesroom or auction house as a porter, clerk, cataloguer, valuer or auctioneer.
+You might also start in a saleroom or auction house as a porter, clerk or cataloguer.
+With experience and further training, you could become a valuer and auctioneer.

 Other Routes

-You could collect and research antiques as a hobby and then:
+You could collect and research antiques as a hobby, then:

-- get a stall at an antiques market or fair
+- run a regular stall at an antiques market or fair

 Some of the larger auction houses, like Sotheby's Institute of Art and Christie's Education, run short courses in art history and the arts market.
 They also offer more in-depth postgraduate study aimed at graduates wanting to work in the commercial arts market.